normano/c5store/c5store_js/README.md

 3. Create a config folder with common.yaml

-`foo: bar`
+    foo: bar
+    example:
+     test:
+      it: "today"
+      my: 42

-4. Create the store
+4. Create and use the store

-`let [c5Store, c5StoreMgr] = await createC5Store(configFilePaths: Array<string>, logger: Logger, stats: StatsRecorder)`
+   let [c5Store, c5StoreMgr] = await createC5Store(configFilePaths: ["common.yaml"]);

-5. Use the store
+   // Use the store

-`let data = c5Store.get("foo")`
+   let data = c5Store.get("foo");

+   // Use to get nested data by branching.

+   let nestedData = c5Store.branch("example.test").get("my");

+   // Inspect where you are on a branch

+   console.log(c5Store.branch("example.test").currentKeyPath);

+## Examples
-IMPORTANT: Look at the example folder for a implementation and how to use the C5FileValueProvider to get data from a  file.
+Look at the [example](example) folder for an implementation and how to use the C5FileValueProvider to get data from a file.

-# API

-createC5Store(configFilePaths: Array<string>, logger: Logger, stats: StatsRecorder)
-- Creates a 2-tuple containing C5Store and C5Store manager.

-C5Store
-- get(keyPath: string)
-  - Gets data immediately from the store
-- subscribe(keyPath: string, listener: ChangeListener)
-  - Listens to changes to the given keyPath. keyPath can be any the entire path or ancestors.
-By listening to an ancestor, one will receive one change event even if two children change.

-C5StoreMgr
-- setVProvider(
-  name: string,
-  vProvider: C5ValueProvider,
-  refreshPeriodSec: number,
-)
-  - Registers the value provider, immediately fetches all values it will provide and schedules periodic refreshes. refreshPeriodSec if 0 will not perform any scheduling.
-- stop()
-  - Stops all of the scheduled refreshes.